 Item Description Ports Use the drop down list to selelct one or more LAN port(s).
 Enable State Enable -Click it to enable the port.
 Disable - Click it to disable the port.
 Speed Port speed capabilities: Auto: Auto speed with all capabilities.
 Auto-10M: Auto speed with 10M ability only.
-Auto-100M: Auto speed with 1000M ability only.
+Auto-100M: Auto speed with 100M ability only.
 Auto-1000M: Auto speed with 1000M ability only.
 Auto-10/100M: Auto speed with 10/100M ability.
 10M: Force speed with 10M ability.
-100M: Force speed with 1000M ability.
+100M: Force speed with 100M ability.
+1000M: Force speed with 1000M ability.
 Selecting Auto (auto-negotiation) allows one port to negotiate with a peer port automatically to obtain the connection speed and duplex mode that both ends support.
 When auto-negotiation is turned on, a port on the switch negotiates with the peer automatically to determine the connection speed and duplex mode.
 If the peer port does not support auto-negotiation or turns off this feature, the switch determines the connection speed by detecting the signal on the cable and using half duplex mode.
 When the switch's auto-negotiation is turned off, a port uses the pre-configured speed and duplex mode when making a connection, thus requiring you to make sure that the settings of the peer port are the same in order to connect.
-For SFP fiber module, you might need to manually configure the speed to match fiber module speed.
-Duplex Port duplex capabilities: • Auto: Auto duplex with all capabilities. • Half: Auto speed with 10/100M ability only. • Full: Auto speed with 10/100/1000M ability only.
-Flow Control A concentration of traffic on a port decreases port bandwidth and overflows buffer memory causing packet discards and frame losses.
-Flow Control is used to regulate transmission of signals to match the bandwidth of the receiving port.
-The switch uses IEEE802.3x flow control in full duplex mode and backpressure flow control in half duplex mode.
-IEEE802.3x flow control is used in full duplex mode to send a pause signal to the sending port, causing it to temporarily stop sending signals when the receiving port memory buffers fill.
-Back Pressure flow control is typically used in half duplex mode to send a "collision" signal to the sending port (mimicking a state of packet collision) causing the sending port to temporarily stop sending signals and resend later.
-Enable - Click it to enable such function.
-Disable - Click it to disable such function.
-Apply Save the settings or changes to the switch.